MicrosoftDocs/visualstudio-docs/docs/ide/find-code-changes-and-other-history-with-codelens.md

 1. Go to application code that has associated [unit test code](../test/unit-test-your-code.md).

-2. If you have not already, build your application to load the CodeLens test indicators.
+2. If you haven't already, build your application to load the CodeLens test indicators.

 3. Review the tests for the code by pressing **Alt**+**3**.